nextcloud/server/SECURITY.md

 You should receive an initial acknowledgement within 24 hours in most cases.

-A member of the security team will confirm the vulnerability, determine its impact, follow-up with any questions, and coordinate a fix.
+A member of the security team will confirm the vulnerability, determine its impact, follow-up with any questions, and coordinate the fix and publication.

-The fix will be applied to the `master` branch, tested, and packaged in the next security release.
+The fix will be applied to all applicable and still supported stable branches, tested, and packaged in the next security release.
 The vulnerability will be publicly announced after the release.
 Finally, your name will be added to the [hall of fame](https://hackerone.com/nextcloud/thanks) as a thank you from the entire Nextcloud community.